Skip to content

 Who is it for?

-If you aspire to contribute to ensuring children have an optimal start in life, there are critical questions to delve into.
-For instance, how can we best understand and meet the individual needs of all the children within our care UCP’s BA (Hons) Early Childhood Studies (top-up) programme is designed to explore these questions, and others, which are pivotal within the first 8 years of a child’s educational experience.
+If you aspire to contribute to ensuring children have the best possible start in life, there are critical questions to explore.
+For instance, how can we best understand and meet the individual needs of all the children within our care?
+UCP’s BA (Hons) Early Childhood Studies (Top-up) programme is designed to examine these questions, and others, which are pivotal within the first eight years of a child’s educational experience.

 You will turn your Level 5 qualification – such as a diploma, teaching apprenticeship or foundation degree – into a full Bachelor’s degree.
-You will develop a deeper understanding of how people learn, explore education about society and build on your research skills.
-You will explore the physical, emotional, and mental development of a child to hone the skills needed to make a positive impact on their lives.
-Additionally, you have the flexibility to tailor your degree via a research project, cultivating specialized skills highly valued in various professions.
+You will develop a deeper understanding of how people learn, explore education in relation to society, and build on your research skills.
+You will explore the physical, emotional and mental development of a child to hone the skills needed to make a positive impact on their lives.
+Additionally, you have the flexibility to tailor your degree via a research project, cultivating specialised skills highly valued in various professions.

-Our BA (Hons) Early Childhood Studies (top-up) programme has been designed to offer those who want to develop their career working with younger children an opportunity to gain a qualification which combines academic knowledge and practical skills.
-This programme will help to develop professional skills and knowledge currently in demand across the Early Years sector such as partnership working, leadership and understanding of educational psychology.
+Our BA (Hons) Early Childhood Studies (Top-up) programme has been designed to offer those who want to develop their career working with young children an opportunity to gain a qualification which combines academic knowledge and practical skills.
+This programme will help to develop professional skills and knowledge currently in demand across the Early Years sector, such as partnership working, leadership and an understanding of educational psychology.

-You’ll study how children develop, as well as factors which affect their learning and development, child psychology and the services which support wellbeing and psychological health.
-The programme will also provide you with a broader understanding of Early Years policy and practice and how this can be managed and developed effectively within your own and wider settings.
-Through the course, you have opportunities to take part in work-based learning with placement opportunities, during which you will be encouraged to be critically reflective of your impact in the workplace.
-The course meets the Level 3 (Early Years Educator or equivalent) requirements and also incorporates the Early Childhood Graduate Practitioner Competencies.
+You will study how children develop, as well as factors which affect their learning and development, child psychology and the services which support wellbeing and psychological health.
+The programme will also provide you with a broader understanding of Early Years policy and practice, and how this can be managed and developed effectively within your own and wider settings.
+Through the course, you will have opportunities to take part in work-based learning with placement opportunities, during which you will be encouraged to be critically reflective of your impact in the workplace.

-There will continue to be a very high demand for teachers in the region with a 19% increase in 5 to 14-year-olds from 2015 to 2036 (Source: Cambridgeshire Research Group, 2015 Based Population Forecasts).
-This makes education a growing sector offering great local employment opportunities.
+There will continue to be a very high demand for teachers in the region, with a 19% increase in 5 to 14-year-olds from 2015 to 2036 (Source: Cambridgeshire Research Group, 2015-Based Population Forecasts).
+This makes education a growing sector offering excellent local employment opportunities.

-BA (Hons) Early Childhood Studies provides a great pathway to postgraduate study and to Early Years Teacher Status (EYTS) or initial teacher training programmes across the education sector.
+The BA (Hons) Early Childhood Studies provides a strong pathway to postgraduate study and to Early Years Teacher Status (EYTS) or initial teacher training programmes across the education sector.

 To view the course specification, click here.